schacon/gitbook/text/03_The_Git_Index/0_ The_Git_Index.markdown

 The Git index is used as a staging area between your working directory and your repository.
-You can use the index to build up a set of changes that you want to commit together relatively easily.
+You can use the index to build up a set of changes that you want to commit together.
 When you create a commit, what is committed is what is currently in the index, not what is in your working directory.

 ### Looking at the Index ###

 The easiest way to see what is in the index is with the linkgit:git-status[1] command.
-When you run the status, you can see what files are staged (currently in your index), which are modified but not yet staged, and which are completely untracked.
+When you run git status, you can see which files are staged (currently in your index), which are modified but not yet staged, and which are completely untracked.

     $>git status